PFAS Contamination in the Town of Campbell and French Island

 Be sure to indicate on the agreement if you need a bottom-loading dispenser.
 Bottom-loading dispensers are generally provided to those who are unable to lift five-gallon jugs.

-Residents who are currently paying for their own bottled-water service should also fill out and submit an agreement in order to have the DNR take over coordination and payment of their service.
-Please indicate on the form or in your email the name of the company with which you have an existing service.
+Residents who are currently paying for their own 5-gallon bottled-water service should also fill out and submit an agreement to have the DNR take over coordination and payment of their service.
+Please indicate on the form the name of the company with which you have an existing service.

 Residents receiving bottled-water delivery service from DNR are reminded to exchange empty bottles for full bottles at their next delivery.
 Please do not discard or recycle your empty five-gallon containers.

 Under the oversight of the Wisconsin Department of Natural Resources (DNR), the city of La Crosse began conducting a site investigation for PFAS on French Island in the spring of 2019 based on PFAS detected in Municipal Well #23.
 In May 2019, the City of La Crosse was identified as the responsible party.

 This investigation continues to evolve as additional work is performed.
 It is possible that more sites and responsible parties may be identified in the future, necessitating additional investigation.
 This page will be updated as new information becomes available.
 For more information on the city's investigation, see BRRTS 02-32-587347.